Mettler-Toledo International Earnings Call Transcripts

 -

-Q4 and full-year 2025 saw strong sales and EPS growth despite tariff and currency headwinds, with robust performance in product inspection and service.
-2026 guidance calls for 4% sales growth and 8–9% EPS growth, with continued caution in end markets and a focus on innovation and operational excellence.
+Q4 and full-year 2025 saw strong sales and EPS growth, with robust performance across segments and geographies despite tariff and currency headwinds.
+2026 guidance calls for continued sales and EPS growth, with innovation and service expansion as key drivers.

 -